wuxudong/react-native-charts-wrapper/README.md

   The font is a little different in android & ios, I don't know how to configure it in js in the same way.

-2. pie's entryLabelTextSize & entryLabel
+2. pie's entryLabelTextSize & entryLabelColor

-  MpAndroidChart & Charts are dealing pie's entryLabel in a different way, currently the settings of pie's entryLabelTextSize & entryLabel can only work in android.
+  MpAndroidChart & Charts are dealing pie's entryLabel in a different way, currently the settings of pie's entryLabelTextSize & entryLabelColor can only work in android.

 **size of chart**